gpantel/MolPainter/tutorial/README.md

 * The spray tool, whose nozzle width can be adjusted with the *Spray radius* bar (shift+left click, hold, and drag on canvas).
 Rather than an eraser tool, we have an "Empty" molecule.
 If you wish to have a cell that has no molecule, paint it with the "Empty" molecule.

 Let’s paint the left-hand side of the system with DPPC+CHOL, which will form the liquid ordered (Lo) phase.
 We can make a quick initial painting using the box tool, then touch up the number and location of DPPC and CHOL using the pen tool.
-Let’s aim for something like Figure 5.A.
-After that, let’s paint the right-hand side of the system with DIPC+CHOL, which will form the liquid disordered (Ld) phase, first using the rectangle tool then touching up as needed with the pen, coming to a painting like Figure 5.B.
+After that, let’s paint the right-hand side of the system with DIPC+CHOL, which will form the liquid disordered (Ld) phase, first using the rectangle tool then touching up as needed with the pen, coming to a painting like Figure 5.

 ![Figure5](images/Figure5.png)</br>
 *Figure 5.
 Painting of a lipid phase separation using the DPPC, DIPC, and CHOL molecules, in concert with the "Lo Phase Blend" and "Ld Phase Blend" blends.*